jpaulm/parsefbp/README.md

 If you install `parsefbp` globally (by doing `npm i jpaulm/parsefbp -g`), you can then test it by typing `parsefbp test/data/DrawFBP_output.fbp`.

-Note: Within your windows Application data folder you can see what `npm` did to establish this (adds a simple wrapper) - thanks, Rob!
+Note: Within your Windows Application data folder you can see what `npm` did to establish this (adds a simple wrapper) - thanks, Rob!

 Another approach is to use the `html/parsefbp.js` in some html, e.g. `html/index.html`, which puts up an input textarea and an output textarea - copy or type your input text into the former, and click on the `Generate JSON` button (some .fbp files can be found in `test/data`).